 Chris joined the NRC in 1997 as a reactor engineer in the Division of Reactor Safety.
 He has been a resident inspector and a senior resident inspector, and he assumed his present job as a senior reactor analyst in 2004.
 He is married, with two children, Matthew and Meghan, and outside the office his interests include marathons, triathlons, golf, and cycling.

-You can read more about the National Society of Professional Engineers at http://www.nspe.org/index.html .
+You can read more about this on the National Society of Professional Engineers website.

 Herman Graves Named ACI Fellow